-• Common data setup: instruction fine-tuning
+Common data setup: instruction fine-tuning

-- Custom instruction dataset with (instruction, output)-pairs (may include additional components (e.g., input) depending on specific instruction dataset) - Outputs reflects users' preferred responses given the instruction instruction input output Write a short paragraph about the given topic.
+- Custom instruction dataset with (instruction, output)-pairs (may include additional - Outputs reflects

+(may include additional components (e.g., input) depending on specific instruction dataset) Outputs reflects users' preference Instruction rred responses given the instructio Write a short paragraph about the given topic.
 The importance of using renewable energy The importance of using renewable energy canno Explain the concept of artificial intelligence Artificial Intelligence, commonly known as AI, Design an app for a delivery company.
 The delivery company app would provide an effi Summarize the given passage.
 A recent study showed that global climate chan The passage discusses a study that highlights Extract the facts from the paragraph.
 Online education continues to become more popu 1.
-Online education is increasing in popularit Edit the following sentence to make it more co He ran to the bus stop in order to catch the b He ran to the bus stop to catch the arriving b Generate a poem with 10 lines.
-A meadow filled with flowers, colorful and bri Convert from celsius to fahrenheit.
-Temperature in Celsius: 15 The temperature in Fahrenheit is 59.0 degrees
+Online education is increasing in popularit

+He ran to the bus stop in order to catch the b...

+Temperature in Celsius: 15